 Initially, there weren’t registration stickers, and people didn’t have to bother about how to remove license plate sticker.
 Instead, license plates were replaced annually.
 But that changed during World War II when there was a need to conserve metal for war efforts.
 States started issuing small metal tabs fastened onto the existing license plate as proof of renewal instead of replacing the whole plate.
+You can also check how to remove carmax sticker.

 Following the standardization of license plates in 1956, states shifted from metal tabs to the registration stickers we use today.
 And like metal tabs, registration stickers must be revalidated and replaced annually as proof of license renewal.